Larne F.C.: Kenny Bruce investment era (2018–2025)

-New Ownership Transition (2025–Present)
+New ownership transition (2025–present)

 In July 2025, Kenny Bruce sold his 50% shareholding in Larne FC to Redball Global FC, an international sports investment group.
-This marked the end of Bruce’s eight‑year tenure, during which he transformed the club’s fortunes—from near‑relegation and financial uncertainty to back‑to‑back NIFL Premiership titles, historic European qualification, and stadium redevelopment.

-As part of the transition, Nick Giannotti and Eric Perez joined the club’s board of directors.
-Giannotti brings a record in European club development and multi‑club investment, while Perez contributes leadership experience across UK and North American sports landscapes.
+This marked the end of Bruce’s eight‑year tenure, during which he transformed the club's fortunes—from near‑relegation and financial uncertainty to back‑to‑back NIFL Premiership titles, historic European qualification, and stadium redevelopment.
+As part of the transition, Nick Giannotti and Eric Perez joined the club's board of directors.

 Kenny Bruce stated the move aligned with his goal of handing over the club to those capable of sustaining its competitive momentum.
 He affirmed his ongoing support, including continuing involvement in projects like the new main stand at Inver Park.
 Minority shareholder Night Train Veeck welcomed the new ownership, citing their shared commitment to community integration and long‑term club growth.

+The club would win the league again in the 2025-2026 season, progressing well in the UEFA qualifiers, facing off against Tre Flori of San Marino, and defeats to Red Star Belgrade and Iberia FC 1999 of Georgia saw the Inver Reds in another Uefa Conference League play-off against Lincoln Red Imps.